Dalyan Mediterranean Coast, Turkey Travel Guide

 The dolmuş is the backbone of local public transportation in Dalyan and the surrounding region.
 These are shared minibuses that follow specific routes but operate with flexibility.
 They pick up and drop off passengers anywhere along the route, if safe to stop.
 This system is a convenient and affordable way to travel short to medium distances.

-River Boats (Dolmuş Boats) are indispensable for accessing attractions from Dalyan town center.
+River Boats (Dolmuş Boats) are indispensable for reaching attractions from Dalyan town center.
 They operate such as water taxis, running on a set schedule during daylight hours.
 Use them to reach Iztuzu Beach and the ancient city of Kaunos.
-The boat journey itself is a scenic experience, navigating through the river's reed beds.
+The vessel journey itself is a scenic experience, navigating through the river's reed beds.

 Main dolmuş station is central.
 Boats to Iztuzu Beach and Kaunos depart from the river promenade.

-Popular routes have high frequency; less frequent in low season.
+Popular routes have high frequency; less common in low season.

 Public dolmuş and river crafts may have limited accessibility for mobility challenges.

-Valid license (IDP recommended).
+A license that is not expired (IDP recommended).
 Agencies at DLM and Dalyan.
 Book in advance.

 Motorcycle license needed.
 Helmets mandatory.
 Exercise caution.